 Start applying as soon as your application materials are ready.
 Ideally, start applying nine months before you’d like to begin your studies.
 This gives you enough time to apply for immigration documents.
 In fact, to apply for your Canadian study permit, you’ll need a Letter of Acceptance from the institution where you’ll be studying, which can take up to two months after the academic application deadline to be issued.

 Explore first-year pathway programs at Navitas Canada colleges!
-Learn more about Fraser International College, International College of Manitoba, Ryerson University International College, or Wilfrid Laurier International College on the ApplyBoard Platform.
+Learn more about Fraser International College, International College of Manitoba, or Wilfrid Laurier International College on the ApplyBoard platform.

 Study Permit Timelines

-It takes a few months to process a study permit, so factor that delay into your timeline.
-As of April 2022, the Canadian Government estimated that study permits will take 13 weeks to process.
+It may take a few months to process a Canadian study permit, so, depending on where you’re applying from, it’s important to factor that time into your schedule.
+As of November 2024, the average study permit processing time ranges from 1 to 12 weeks, depending on which country you’re applying from.
 You can use the government’s calculator to see current timing estimates.

 As part of the study permit application, you’ll create a study plan outlining how your studies will impact your career.
-The study plan’s questions ask whether there are similar academic opportunities in your home country, and how studying in Canada aligns with your academic plan.
+The study plan is your chance to explain whether there are similar academic opportunities in your home country, and how studying in Canada aligns with your academic plan.

 Ready to write your Canadian study plan?
 Here are some common questions and answer strategies.